-In most regions, except for Johor Baru (JB), the minimum-variance portfolios suggest the optimum allocation to residential property is between 50% to 80%.
-Among the five residential property regions, the best residential property to be included in the mixed-asset portfolio is in the Seremban-Sepang region, followed closely by Ipoh-Kinta, Penang Island and Klang Valley region.
-However, due to the huge initial outlay of purchasing a house, coupled with limited personal capital, it is very difficult for an individual to build a truly diversified housing portfolio across property types and regions.
+In most regions, except for JB, the minimum-variance portfolios suggest the optimum allocation to residential property was between 50% to 80%.
+Among the five residential property regions, the best region to be included in the mixed-asset portfolio was Seremban-Sepang, followed closely by Ipoh-Kinta, Penang Island and Klang Valley.
+However, due to the huge initial outlay of purchasing a house coupled with limited personal capital, it is very difficult for an individual to build a truly diversified housing portfolio across property types and regions.

-Although shares have zero allocation in most of the efficient mixed-asset portfolios, nonetheless, due to its prominence in the investment portfolio and the potential to generate high return in the future, two efficient portfolios are constructed to reflect the mixture of both financial assets (bonds and shares) and residential property.
-The allocation to shares is arbitrarily set at a minimum of 10%.
+Although shares have zero allocation in most of the efficient mixed-asset portfolios, nonetheless, due to its prominence in the investment portfolio and the potential to generate high return in the future, two efficient portfolios were constructed to reflect the mixture of both financial assets, bonds and shares, and residential property.
+The allocation to shares was arbitrarily set at a minimum of 10%.

 Figure 13 illustrates the optimal allocations of the three-asset portfolio.
 The result is comparable to the other mixed-asset portfolios, but with lower risk-adjusted return.
-Yet, the minimum-variance portfolio still outperforms the three principal asset classes, passing the best performing asset, bonds, by 30% in terms of risk-return ratio.
+Yet, the minimum-variance portfolio still outperforms the three principal asset classes, beating the best performing asset, bonds, by 30% in terms of risk-return ratio.

-Similar results are found in Figure 14 when the best performing property type (Terraced) is added to the financial assets' portfolio.
-Although the 10% allocation to shares has an adverse effect on the mixed-asset portfolio, the risk-adjusted performance of the portfolio is still superior than other individual assets.
+Similar results were found in Figure 14 when the best performing property type (Terraced) was added to the financial assets portfolio.
+Although the 10% allocation to shares has an adverse effect on the mixed-asset portfolio, however, the risk-adjusted performance of the portfolio was still superior to other individual assets.